Hovea elliptica: Description

 The erect and slender shrub or small tree typically grows to a height of 0.4 to 3 m.
 It is usually single stemmed and the young branches are covered in spreading often rust coloured hairs.
 The stipules are narrow triangular and around 1 mm in length.
 The alternately arranged leaves have an elliptical blade to around 7.5 cm in length.
 The species has purple or blue flowers that appear between August and December in its native range.
-The pea shaped flowers are arranged in short clusters among the leaf axils.
+The pea-shaped flowers are arranged in short clusters among the leaf axils.
 The axillary inflorescences contain one to seven flowers.
 The seed pods that form later are ovoid to ellipsoid in shape and are 0.8 to 1.2 cm in length and 0.8 to 1.3 cm wide.
 The olive brown seeds within have an elliptic shape and 3.8 to 5.1 mm in length and 2.8 to 3.1 mm wide.

 Taxonomy

-The species was first formally in 1808 as Poiretia elliptica by James Edward Smith in the Transactions of the Linnean Society of London from specimens collected from King George's Sound by Archibald Menzies.
+The species was first formally described in 1808 as Poiretia elliptica by James Edward Smith in the Transactions of the Linnean Society of London from specimens collected from King George's Sound by Archibald Menzies.
 It was later transferred to the genus Hovea in 1825 by Augustin Pyramus de Candolle in his Prodromus Systematis Naturalis Regni Vegetabilis.